thalesmello/tabfold/README.md

 In the rare situations you want to toggle folding, but you just jumped back from a location, you can use the `<S-Tab>` key combination to toggle folding.

+## Inspiration

+This plugin was inspired by [a Karabiner video by wincent](https://www.youtube.com/watch?v=YnLL9kUrWk0), in which he solves this same problem with Karabiner.
+I wanted to achieve a similar result using just Vimscript, so I came up with this plugin.